Z3RO-O/SMEAI/README.md

 - Type your question in the chat input
 - SMEAI retrieves relevant context from your documents
 - Receives streaming AI responses grounded in your data
+- Press Enter to send, Shift+Enter for new line

 ### 4. Manage Documents
 - View uploaded documents with chunk counts
 - Delete documents with the ❌ icon
 - Maximum 2 documents to keep the system lightweight

+### 5. Custom API Key (Optional)
+- Click the "API key" button in the top navigation
+- Enter your own Gemini API key to use your personal quota
+- Key is stored locally and encoded for security
+- Remove it anytime to use the default server API key

+### 6. Export Conversations
+- Click "Export as JSON" to download your chat history
+- Includes messages, document count, and metadata

 ---